d3vgru/nodetsam/README.md

 ## High-level (global)
 * front and back end should be totally independent

-  -instances will conform to standards, adding additional info safely
+  - instances will conform to standards, adding additional info safely

-  -client should be able to connect to any instance that conforms to standards
+  - client should be able to connect to any instance that conforms to standards

-  -standards in question are: OStatus, ActivityPub
+  - standards in question are: OStatus, ActivityPub

 * Babel for ES2016+ support